bebop-001/adb_proxy/README.txt

     shell     : Execute an interactive shell command on host.

+    sign      : Sign the apk with the android .apk debug credentials which should be at ~/.android/debug.keystore.

     start     : Start the app associated with the apk file passed in.
         If the first arg is '-s', start the apk.